benschulz/paxakos/README.md

 Paxakos supports concurrency and has a (for now rudimentary) implementation of master leases.
 Assuming a scheme to delegate to the current master, this combination is highly efficient.

-### Nightly Features

-Paxakos currently relies on several nightly features.
-None of them are crucial, but there hasn't been any need become compatible with stable Rust.

 ## Future Direction